stom66/grav-theme-t2b5/README.md

     * Set `absolute_urls:` setting to `absolute_urls: true`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.
 * Install the dependencies below
-* Add the ico media type (described below)
+* Add the ICO media type (described below)
 * Add the `manifest.json` and `browserconfig.xml` pages (described below)

 ### Dependencies

-The t2b4 theme depends on the following plugins.
+The T2B4 theme depends on the following plugins.
 If you install via GPM, you should be prompted to also install these plugins.

 * [Error](https://github.com/getgrav/grav-theme-error)
 * [Problems](https://github.com/getgrav/grav-plugin-problems)